OutLineApi/OutLineAPI/README.md

 # Setup
 • First do npm install  <br />
 • then do npm start if you want to start it  <br />
-• if you want to build it do npm run make  <br />
+• if you want to build it do npm run pack  <br />

 # Supported Devices
 • Windows 64 <br />